What Is a VPN?

 VPNs make you 100% anonymous online.

 A VPN encrypts your connection, but it's not a "cloaking device."
 If you log into Google or Facebook, they still track you.
-True privacy requires combining a VPN with smart browsing habits.
+True privacy requires combining a VPN with advanced privacy settings.

 All VPNs provide the same security.